Logistical Consideration - image

 Apply for a visa

-If you need a visa, understand country visa requirements well in advance, particularly how long processing takes and the cost.
+If you need a visa, understand the country’s visa requirements well in advance, including processing times and costs.

 Get travel insurance